-In recent years, policymakers and law enforcement professionals have become increasingly concerned that crime, particularly violent crime, is increasing rapidly on American Indian reservations.
-(See, for example, Claiborne 1998; Executive Committee for Indian Country Law Improvements 1997; Mydans 1995; and "Why Does Violent Crime on Indian Lands Soar" 1997.)
-The problem is all the more worrisome because we know far less than we would like about crime in Indian Country (on the tribal, regional, and national levels) (Executive Committee 1997; Clark 1996b).
-Broadly, the lack of accurate data on crime in Indian Country can be attributed to the underreporting of crime.
-More specific reasons for the lack of accurate crime data include issues of culture, geography, and economics unique to American Indian reservations; the limited administrative and technological resources available to tribal police departments; inadequate coordination between tribal and Federal agencies; and management problems common to both tribal and BIA police departments.1 Furthermore, even when it is possible to obtain accurate tribal-level data, multiple complex factors cause the prevalence and character of crime to vary widely from reservation to reservation, a fact that strongly cautions against using data from a few tribes as a basis for projecting overall trends.
-For example, during 1995 at least 15 homicides occurred on the Gila River reservation, a community with a robust economy and a population of approximately 10,000 (Clark 1996b).
-In contrast, the Oglala Sioux-a much larger tribe (40,000) that is plagued with serious social problems and a struggling economy-had only one homicide during a similar period.
-Equally dramatic contrasts can be found throughout Indian Country.
+In recent years, policymakers and law enforcement professionals have become increasingly concerned that crime, particularly violent crime, is increasing rapidly on American Indian reservations.46 The problem is all the more worrisome because we know far less than we would like about crime in Indian Country (on the tribal, regional, and national levels).47 Broadly, the lack of accurate data on crime in Indian Country can be attributed to the under-reporting of crime.
+More specific reasons for the lack of accurate crime data include issues of culture, geography, and economics unique to American Indian reservations; the limited administrative and technological resources available to tribal police departments; inadequate coordination between tribal and federal agencies; and management problems common to both tribal and BIA police departments.48 Furthermore, even when it is possible to obtain accurate tribal-level data, multiple and complex factors cause the prevalence and character of crime to vary widely from reservation to reservation, a fact which strongly cautions against using data from a few tribes as a basis for projecting overall trends.
+For example, during 1995 there were at least 15 homicides on the Gila River Reservation, a community with a robust economy and a population of approximately 10,000.49 In contrast, the Oglala Sioux-a much larger tribe (40,000) that is plagued with serious social problems and a struggling economy-had only one homicide during a similar period.
+Equally dramatic examples can be found throughout Indian Country.

-Policymakers and law enforcement professionals frequently focus on the obstacles to formulating effective anticrime strategies (Luna 1998).
-While the information is useful, this focus tends to obscure much that is known about crime and its context in Indian Country-information that might be immediately useful to policymakers, law enforcement professionals, and tribal leadership.
-Therefore, although this report discusses the factors contributing to a lack of accurate data on crime in Indian Country, it also draws attention to what is known and what that information suggests about the strategies available for addressing crime on American Indian reservations.
+Policymakers and law enforcement professionals frequently focus on the obstacles to formulating effective anti-crime strategies.50 While the information is useful, this focus tends to obscure much that is known about crime and its context in Indian Country-information that might be immediately useful to policymakers, law enforcement professionals, and tribal leadership.